chinmayarvind23/AIvaluate/User guide and Installation guide.md

 - **Viewing the Student List:**
   - Select 'Students' from the menu to see a list of all enrolled students.

-### All Submissions
-- **Reviewing Submissions:**
-  - Click on 'All Submissions' to review all assignments by students.

 ### Using Rubrics
 - **Using Rubrics:**
-  - Under 'Rubrics', create and modify scoring criteria for assignments.
+  - Under 'Rubrics', view and modify scoring criteria for rubcrics.
-  - Select an assignment to apply a rubric and ensure grading consistency and transparency.
+  - QWhen creaign a new assignemtn selete "use past rubric" to use a rubric that you've already made.

 ### Using the AI Tool to Grade Assignments
 - **AI Grading:**
   - Navigate to the 'Assignments' section and select the assignment you wish to grade.
+Here you will see the list of student submissions fo rthis particular assignment.
-  - Click on the 'Use AI to Grade' button.
+  - Click on the 'Grade with AI' button. and while for it to grade all assignments
-  - Review the AI-generated grades and feedback.
+  - Review the AI-generated grades and feedback and confirm both the final grade and feedback so it can be shown to the student.
-  - Adjust grades or feedback if necessary.
-  - Confirm and finalize the grades to be recorded in the system.
+  - You must confirm and finalize the grades to be recorded in the system.

 ### Further Assistance
 - **Contact Support:**